ajit-kumar014/price-tracker-telegram/README.md

 ## ⚠️ Legal Notice

 This tool is for educational and personal use only.
-Please respect Amazon's robots.txt and terms of service.
+Please respect Amazon_Flipkart's robots.txt and terms of service.
 Users are responsible for ensuring their usage complies with applicable laws and website terms of service.

 ---